WalletScrutiny/WalletScrutinyCom/_android/com.cryptonator.android.md

 providerReddit:

 redirect_from:
-  - /cryptonator/
-  - /com.cryptonator.android/
-  - /posts/2019/11/cryptonator/
-  - /posts/com.cryptonator.android/
 ---

 Cryptonator cryptocurrency wallet
 makes no claim to be non-custodial but the
 [Customer Support](https://www.cryptonator.com/contact/other/)
-is pretty unambigously pointing towards it being custodial:
+is pretty unambiguously pointing towards it being custodial:

 > **Do you provide private keys?**: No